paulsengroup/hictk/docs/installation.rst

 Containers (Docker or Singularity/Apptainer)
 ============================================

-First, make sure you follow the instructions on how to install Docker or Singularity/Apptainer on your OS.
+First, ensure you have followed the instructions on how to install Docker or Singularity/Apptainer on your OS.

 .. raw:: html